tevinjose97/Machine-Learning-Projects/Insurance Claim Prediction (Vehicle Characteristics)/README.md

 ## Objective:
-To develop a predictive model that uses vehicle characteristics to accurately predict insurance claim payments
+To develop a predictive model that uses vehicle characteristics to accurately predict insurance claim payments.

 ## Method:
 * Inspect the dataset